George C. Boldt Builds Mansion On Belle Island, Sells It To Former Carnegie Vice President Alexander R. Peacock

 Not long afterward, a second letter was received from the anonymous perpetrator who then stated their awareness that detectives were working on the case.
 Rather than threatening to abduct the children, the writer now said they would murder them instead if the money wasn’t deposited.

-In 1916, the several-year-long legal battle would result in “three satisfactions of judgement” in the amounts of $148.24, $319.87 and $149.19.
-One can only question whether the two millionaires were merely amusing one another; had nothing better to do with their money; or if there’s merely no limit to the cost of being principled.
+In 1916, the several-year-long legal battle would result in “three satisfactions of judgment” in the amounts of $148.24, $319.87, and $149.19.
+One can only question whether the two millionaires were merely amusing one another, had nothing better to do with their money, or if there’s simply no limit to the cost of being principled.

-Alexander R. Peacock would put the summer home up for sale (or rent) in the summer of 1921.
-The Watertown Daily Times would print of the news and the advertisement would be found throughout publications—
+Alexander R. Peacock would put the summer home up for sale (or rent) in 1921.
+The Watertown Daily Times would print the news, and the advertisement would be found throughout publications—

 Belle Isle and the summer palace upon it owned by Alexander R. Peacock, Pittsburg millionaire steel manufacturer, has been placed upon the market either for sale or rent.
 Located by a short distance from Alexandria Bay, this is one of the finest summer homes at the Thousand Islands and was built at a cost of many thousands of dollars.